dkirkby/E4S/projects/Motion.md

  - **tilt**: the angle of the IMU y axis relative to "level", i.e. a plane tangent to the earth's surface.
  - **turn**: the angle of the IMU y axis relative to the component of the magnetic field in the IMU's x-y plane.

 These calculations will require trig functions, which are available in the [math library](https://circuitpython.readthedocs.io/en/6.0.x/shared-bindings/math/index.html).
-Most trig functions work in radians but you should convert your angles to degrees (and there is a `math` function for that).
+The library trig functions use radians for their input and output values, but you should convert your angles to degrees for display purposes (and there is a `math` function for that).

-Your angles should be in the 360-degree range (-180, +180) degrees, but the inverse trig functions `acos`, `asin` and `atan` return results only within a 180-degree range.
-Therefore you will need to use the `atan2` function, documented [here](https://docs.python.org/3/library/math.html#math.atan2).
+Your angles should be in the 360-degree range (-180, +180) degrees, but the inverse trig functions `acos`, `asin` and `atan` return results only within a 180-degree range, i.e. using only 2 out of the 4 possible quadrants).
+However, there is a useful `atan2` function, documented [here](https://docs.python.org/3/library/math.html#math.atan2), that will return angles in all 4 quadrants.

 The sign of your angles should indicate which way to rotate the IMU in order to make its y axis level and pointing towards "north" (the magnetic field measures magnetic north, which is generally different from true north by an [angle that depends on your location](https://en.wikipedia.org/wiki/Magnetic_declination)):
  - tilt < 0 indicates that the +y end of the IMU should be raised.